digital-asset/daml-finance/docs/code-samples/README.md

       [daml.yaml.template](getting-started/daml.yaml.template) and
       [daml.yaml](getting-started/daml.yaml) files.

-   4. Make sure to append an empty line at the end of the configuration file.
+   2. Make sure to append an empty line at the end of the configuration file.
 This is essential for the scripts to work properly.

+4. **Update Commit**: In case the version changed in step 2.1 or the source code of the project changed, update the version in the daml repository (requires a SDK release to be effective):

-3. Ensure that the code compiles (i.e., run `./get-dependencies.sh && daml build`) and that it gives the expected results.
+   1. Ensure that the code compiles (i.e., run `./get-dependencies.sh && daml build`) and that it gives the expected results.

-   1. Push the changes to github and merge to main.
+   2. Push the changes to the daml-finance repository and merge to `main`.

-   2. In the daml repository, update the Daml Finance [configuration](https://github.com/digital-asset/daml/tree/main/daml_finance_dep.bzl) with the commit containing the change on main (or a subsequent commit) into the `version` field.
+   3. In the daml repository, update the Daml Finance [configuration](https://github.com/digital-asset/daml/tree/main/daml_finance_dep.bzl) with the commit containing the change on `main` (or a subsequent commit) into the `version` field.
 You also must set the hash of the generated tar of the specified commit.
 In order to get the correct hash value to set in the `sha256` field, run the following commands: